foxglove/schemas/schemas/README.md

 ## CubePrimitive

-(Experimental, subject to change) A primitive representing a cube or rectangular prism
+A primitive representing a cube or rectangular prism

 <table>
   <tr>